Eklutna Lake Area Guide & Scenic Drive

 Hiking Trails and Activities

-Two trails are accessible right from the day-use parking area.
+Two hiking trails are accessible right from the day-use parking area.
 The Twin Peaks Trail to Pepper Peak offers a stunning vista over the lake.
 And the Eklutna Lakeside Trail is a wide, mostly flat, gravel trail that hugs the edge of the lake and is popular with bikers and walkers (you could even push a more durable stroller).
 The full trail is 12 miles long, but if you only have an hour or two, tackle the first few miles—it’s well worth the effort.
 You can even go down near the shore for a picnic.
-BYO bike, or rent one from the rental hut at the start of the trail.
+BYO bike, or rent one from Lifetime Adventures at the start of the trail.
+They also offer guided rides!
 Jump to list of all trails.

 Kayaking, Canoeing & Paddleboarding